 The story is different for everyone, but may sound something like:

 Sometimes we just don’t feel happy.
 That’s 100% normal and natural and is ultimately not the problem.
 The problem is that we resist experiencing anything else.
 We aren’t meant to feel happy all the time.
-But when difficult emotions come up, they tend to trigger more thoughts around, “why aren’t I happy?”
-This then becomes an invitation to the brain to start listing off possible reasons – “maybe it’s because you need to lose weight; maybe it’s because you know you’re always going to be alone.”
+But when difficult emotions come up, they tend to trigger thoughts around, “why aren’t I happy?”
+This then becomes an invitation to your mind to start listing off possible reasons – “maybe it’s because you need to lose weight; maybe it’s because you know you’re always going to be alone.”

 Your brain is not trying to torture you; it’s truly trying to be helpful.
 It is trying to save you from experiencing pain or harm and buys into the belief that we shouldn’t have to experience difficult emotions.

 We’re all trying to escape from our mind – we just don’t see it that way.
 We think we’re unhappy because of “a, b, c” – whether that is “I don’t make enough money”, “My relationship is terrible”, "I wish I lived somewhere else", and so on.
 We see external situations and conditions and put the “blame” there.

 When, in actuality, it is the stories your mind is telling you about those conditions and situations that is causing you to struggle and suffer.

 The things we search out in the outer world to “make us happy” are fleeting.
 They tap into that part of our brain that is focused on survival, that is sending messages that what we have is never enough, demanding “more, more, more!”

 When our external circumstances don’t line up with our internal expectations, we experience an uncomfortable inner disturbance.
 And when we feel uncomfortable, our natural, normal human tendency is to want to DO something to get rid of it.
 We might distract ourselves, or isolate from others, or try to think ourselves out of it by worrying or making a plan.